QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Method

 \subsubsection{Backbone ($M_1$): Feature Mimicking.}

-As a task-agnostic feature extractor, the backbone's output quality fundamentally dictates the performance of all subsequent modules.
-Thus, we directly mimic the multi-scale features of the teacher's backbone (\cref{fig:overview}(c)) using PKD~\cite{PKD}:
+As a task-agnostic feature extractor, the backbone produces features whose quality fundamentally dictates the performance of all subsequent modules.
+Thus, we directly mimic the multi-scale features of the teacher's backbone (\cref{fig:overview}(c)) using a feature distillation loss $\mathcal{L}_{\text{feat}}$: